Reviews of popular J1 visa Insurance plans

 Intercollegiate, interscholastic, intramural or club sports

-Plan pays 100% after deductible is met for High School and college sports ONLY $3,000 maximum per injury / illness Medical expenses only Covered
+Covers Sports & Activities - Leisure, Recreational, Entertainment, or Fitness Plan pays 100% after deductible is met for High School and college sports ONLY Covers Sports & Activities - Leisure, Recreational, Entertainment, or Fitness Covered

 Unique Advantages